-A planning application (202655) was made to Colchester Borough Council in November 2020 for a side and rear single storey extension.
+A planning application (202283) was made to Colchester Borough Council in October 2020 for rear extensions comprising an end and side return extension to create an extended kitchen/ dining/ family space.

 As the site lies within an area highlighted by the CHER as having a high potential for archaeological deposits, an archaeological condition was recommended by the Colchester Borough Council Archaeological Advisor (CBCAA).
 The recommended archaeological condition is based on the guidance given in the National Planning Policy Framework (MHCLG 2019).